~ SharpC at Maryland ~

 - Sumit Arora, Graduate Student in the iSchool, University of Maryland

-- University of Texas, Houston: Eliz Markovitz.
-Jorge Herskovic, Elmer V Bernstam, Jiaje Jang and Muhammad Walji (and many more providing feedback)
+- Todd Johnson, Eliz Markovitz, Jorge Herskovic, Elmer V Bernstam, Jiaje Jang and Muhammad Walji (and many more providing feedback)

-The PROJET 4 of SharpC is Maryland studying and proposing novel interfaces for the following problems:
+The PROJECT 4 of SharpC is Maryland studying and proposing novel interfaces for the following problems:

-The Medication Reconciliation (Twinlist) project focuses on how visual layout and animation can help users see similarities in the lists and rapidly make decisions - with the Twinlist Interface.
+The Medication Reconciliation project (including Twinlist) focuses on how visual layout and animation can help users see similarities in drug lists and rapidly make decisions about what to keep and what to discontinue.
+Several prototypes were developed (e.g. Twinlist) and evaluated.

 The Result Management project focuses on how to avoid missing results when ordering labs, tests or referals.